-A. Books featured in libraries and bookstores during Banned Books Week have not been banned.
+A. Books featured in classrooms, libraries, and bookstores during “Banned” Books Week are not banned.

 Let’s take these statements one at a time:

-A. TRUTH.
-The top ten “most challenged” books featured in Banned Books Week materials are available in public libraries, school libraries, and bookstores across the country.
-Questions about 9 out of 10 of the books have been raised by parents due to the books’ sexually explicit content.
-While some school boards and libraries have reviewed the explicit books on the list and deemed them inappropriate for children, there are no blanket bans on the books and they are readily available to students and parents.
-The graphic novel “Gender Queer” contains “illustrations of sexual activity include masturbation, oral sex, sex toys, kissing in an implied sex position, erections, and a fantasy image of a man holding another’s penis.”
-One book on the list, “All Boys Aren’t Blue,” has appeared in middle school classrooms and libraries, but includes detailed descriptions of “consensual sex and a sexual assault.”
+B. TRUTH.
+The ALA lists “claimed to be sexually explicit” as a reason why each of the top 13 “most challenged” books were questioned by parents and concerned community members, with some books also challenged due to “depiction of sexual abuse.”
+The graphic novel “Gender Queer” contains illustrations of masturbation, oral sex, sex toys, erections, and a person holding another’s penis.
+Another book that has appeared in middle school classrooms and libraries, “All Boys Aren’t Blue,” includes detailed descriptions of sex and a sexual assault.
 “This Book is Gay,” provides sexually explicit instructions and drawings and encourages readers to use sex apps.
-“Beyond Magenta” describes multiple instances of sex abuse, pedophilia, and young children engaging in sexual behavior.
+Another “targeted” book, “Beyond Magenta,” describes instances of sex abuse, pedophilia, and young children engaging in sexual behavior.

-B. LIE.
+C. LIE.
 Public libraries, as well as school libraries and classrooms, have limited space and resources, and must prioritize which books to purchase and feature.
-The First Lady’s suggestion that “all books should be in the library” is not achievable from a fiscal or logistical perspective.
+Providing all books in every library is not achievable from a fiscal or logistical perspective.
 Libraries are not legally obligated to purchase every book published, and must regularly decide which books to purchase with public funds.
 This includes ensuring that books are age appropriate for children.
 Elected school board officials are tasked with oversight of their school districts’ libraries and classroom resources.
 When parents express concerns about books that introduce sexually explicit content to children, and school boards instruct libraries to review and consider removing the books, both parents (as taxpayers) and school board members (as stewards of public funds) are ensuring that resources are used in a way to prioritizes the needs of students.

 Children deserve access to books that enhance their knowledge and introduce them to a wide variety of perspectives.
 They also deserve protection from exposure to sexual content that is not age-appropriate.
 If school libraries continue to ignore parents’ concerns and expose children to developmentally inappropriate content, then parents should be given access to education scholarship accounts that empower them to enroll their children in schools that will prioritize academic instruction and protect their innocence.